Last Days of Life (PDQ®)–Patient Version

-- Sudden hemorrhage (heavy bleeding) may occur in patients who have certain cancers or disorders.
+- Sudden hemorrhage (heavy bleeding) may occur in people who have certain cancers or disorders.

-- Making the patient comfortable is the main goal of care during hemorrhage at the end of life.
+- Making the person comfortable is the main goal of care during hemorrhage at the end of life.

 Common symptoms at the end of life include the following: